GarvinTris/Power-BI-Reports/README.md

 3. Open Power BI Desktop (makes sure to download Power Bi in Microsoft Store)
 4. Go to File, then Open, and Select the downloaded .pbix file
 5. View and interact with the report

+IF you already have a Power BI Dekstop, just skip these step.